 Unfortunately, some estates are subject to arguments between family members and others.
-These arguments can relate to the validity of a Will or about whether proper provision has been made for people the deceased person had an obligation to recognise in the Will.
+These arguments can relate to the validity of a Will or about whether proper provision has been made for people related or close to the deceased person.

 We assist you in preparing a Will.
 We can undertake estate administration including obtaining Grants of Probate where required.
 We can also assist you in any Probate litigation.

 Letters of Administration – what if there is no Will?

 If you die without a Will, or a valid Will, your closest next of kin can apply for Letters of Administration to administer your Estate, in the following order:

 - children, excluding step-children, but including adoptive children

 Rather than obtaining a Grant of Probate, your next of kin will obtain a Grant of Letters of Administration and thus become the Administrator of the Estate.

 Where there is no Will, the Administrator will have to administer your Estate and distribute property to your partner, children or other relatives according to the laws of intestacy.